 - Abstract reasoning tasks – significantly better pattern recognition

-Simple texts, formatting, translations?
-A cheap model like MiniMax-M2.1 or Gemini Flash is entirely sufficient here – at 97% lower costs.
-Choosing the right model is often more important than any other optimisation.
+Simple text, formatting, translations?
+A cheap model like MiniMax-M2.1 or Gemini Flash is more than enough here, at 97% lower cost.
+Choosing the right model often matters more than any other optimisation.

 Our AI Costs: Real Figures from Production